hotstepper13/alexa-gira-bridge/README.md

 Further information can be found at: https://hub.docker.com/r/hotstepper13/alexa-gira-bridge/

+UPDATE: Release 3.0 change so many things that the docker image has not yet verified!
+Especially the configuration must be provided, maybe as mount from the outside or custom docker image

 ## Updating Devicelist
-With Release 2.0.11 it is possible to update the devicelist in a running system.
-1. Tell Echo to start discovery by issuing the command "Alexa, turn Discovery on" (Deutsch: "Alexa, schalte Discovery ein")
-2. After you hear the ok from Echo update the Echo Devicelist by telling "Alexa, find my devices" (Deutsch: "Alexa, finde Geräte")

-**Hint: Sometimes it might be needed to discard all found devices in the Alexa App in order to Match the IDs.**
+With the change that all devices are now listed in the configuration, a restart of the bridge to re-read the configuration is needed.
+Afterwards you may ask your echo to discover new items.

 ## Donations
 If you like this software I would appreciate a donation via PayPal: https://www.paypal.me/hotstepper13

-Please keep in mind that this would not be possible without the Work of Picpol (who invented the Gira Logic Module that is used as backend).
-Details for donations to him can be found at his repository information: https://github.com/Picpol/HS-AmazonEcho
+~~Please keep in mind that this would not be possible without the Work of Picpol (who invented the Gira Logic Module that is used as backend).

-## Planned / Roadmap
-- ~~Dimming~~ (fully supported since 2.0.4)
-- Temperature (Maybe have to look around for a useful api)
-- ~~update devices without restarting (with a voice command?!)~~ (fully supported since 2.0.11)
+Details for donations to him can be found at his repository information: https://github.com/Picpol/HS-AmazonEcho~~

 ## Workflow
-- As soon as the application is started, it will connect to the gira homeserver via TCP, fetch the devicelist and build an internal device structure.
+- As soon as the application is started, it will read the configuration and build an internal device structure.
 - After issuing the Alexa/Echo device discovery ("Alexa find my devices" / "Alexa finde meine Geräte") the Echo will send upnp search requests via UDP Broadcast to your local network.
 - The Bridge will respond (via UDP) to this search requests and send the needed information for Echo to discover all devices
 - Now the Alexa/Echo will connect to the Bridge via TCP and fetching the details for existing devices.